 - What to expect the day of install

 1. How To Save Energy Costs

-Eliminate or significantly reduce your electric bill with solar energy
+Significantly reduce your electric bill with solar energy

 What is the top reason that homeowners typically decide to make the switch to solar?
-To eliminate or significantly reduce their electric bills.
+To significantly reduce their electric bills.
 On average, a monthly electric bill of $100 adds up to a $1,200 expense annually.
 Over the course of 20 years, that same $100 bill that might not seem “too high” will turn into $24,000 paid to your local utility company.
 This average is WITHOUT considering the constantly rising utility rates that will make this cost even higher.